 Join our community

-Sign up to our newsletter to receive the latest news and from East Africa.
+Sign up to our newsletter to receive the latest insights on Africa travel.

 Cape Town’s robust arts sector and rich cultural diversity are highlighted by the city’s art galleries.
 Both the bustling city and the stunning surrounding winelands are home to top-notch art galleries that display the remarkable classic and modern work of up-and-coming and renowned artists.

 Without exploring some of these extraordinary places, no trip to the Mother City is truly complete.
 To that end, we’ve put together a list of our top 10 art galleries that are sure to impress and inspire.